ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

   formulating a probabilistic model of evolution and using statistical methods such as maximum likelihood estimation.

-# Maximum Likelihood
+# Maximum Likelihood Method

 - Tries to use all of the available sequence data.
-- Constructs a probabilistic model of evolution and then uses the statistical method of maximum likelihood to assign a likelihood to a tree.
+- Constructs a probabilistic model of evolution and then uses maximum likelihood to assign a likelihood to a tree.
 - Requires more computation than parsimony and distance methods, but have several desirable properties.
 - ML maximization will converge to the correct parameter values and the smallest possible variance around these values as the amount of data grows.

 # Model of Evolution